| What Big Online Retailers Don't Want You to KnowAre you operating a small or medium-sized online retail store? Have your

 look for your products and services make certain that your results are

-A huge advantage that the smaller online retailer holds is simply the
+visible – whether in paid or organic listings.
+"Our online operations are a neglected step-child in our company" A huge advantage that the smaller online retailer holds is simply the

 focus on the business and the commitment to success.
 Most online retailers